- Home

 What is the likely effect on households?

 As explained above, for consumers to get the service they need, electricity bills will rise.
-We have provided estimates below of how much a household bill might rise by if our draft decisions for the revenue limits are implemented.
+We have provided estimates below of how much a household bill might rise as a result of our decisions.

 It is important to note these numbers are estimates only and are intended to show the average scale of our decisions.
 The actual change in your bill will be different: you might pay more or less than average depending on how much electricity you use, how the lines company in your area sets its prices and the retailer pricing plan you have chosen.
 There are also other factors that affect the price you pay, such as generation and retail costs.

-On average, household electricity bills will increase by about $15 per month ($180 annually) to pay for higher distribution and transmission costs, from 1 April 2025.
+On average, household electricity bills will increase by about $10 per month ($120 annually) to pay for higher distribution and transmission costs, from 1 April 2025 for the first year of the period.

 The average increase to household electricity bills will be different depending on where you live.
-Some regions will see average increases of around $10, while others will see average increases of $20 per month.
+Some regions will see average initial increases of around $10, while others will see average increases of $25 per month.

 What is the likely increase for my region?